-Figure 21-settings for priming Argos locations; a single six-hour step with a 250-uplink limit.
+Figure 21-settings for priming Argos locations; a single six-hour step with a 250-uplink limit and no data uplinks.

 When testing multiple tags, it is important to space out the transmissions so they don't interfere with one another.
-This is easily accomplished by using a magnet to activate tags a minute apart.
+This is easily accomplished by using a magnet to activate tags ten seconds apart.
 Alternatively, it can be accomplished by starting tags using Tag Agent, placing tags in a bucket of salt water and then pulling each tag out of the bucket, ten seconds apart.
 Wildlife Computers recommends only testing four to five tags at a time to avoid signal collisions.
+You could alternatively run an Argos Transmitter Test as described above.